 As well as lowering the rate of stillbirth, women attending the clinic were also less likely to have a baby with a low birth weight, and more likely to have their blood sugar tested.
 Blood sugar testing is important to check whether expecting mothers have diabetes – the earlier we know, the more we can do to make sure mother and baby stay healthy.

-The clinic is an example of clinical excellence both nationally and internationally: this year, it has been visited by doctors from as far as India and Australia who want to learn how the clinic is helping lower the risks of obese pregnancy.
-By spreading the clinic’s findings across borders, Tommy’s support is helping save babies’ lives through early intervention and care around the world.
+The clinic is an example of clinical excellence both nationally and internationally.
+It provides what we believe to be the optimal clinical care for obese pregnant women.
+This year, it has been visited by doctors from as far as India and Australia who want to learn how the clinic is helping lower the risks of obese pregnancy.

 Tommy's Lothian Preterm Birth Clinic